cloudengio/go.pkgs/webapp/cmd/acme/README.md

-     cert-manager - manage obtaining and renewing tls certificates using an `acme` service such as letsencrypt.org. redirect-test - test redirecting `acme` http-01 challenges back to a central server that implements the `acme` client. cert-store - store and retrieve certificates directly from a certificate store.
+     cert-manager - manage obtaining and renewing tls certificates using an `acme` service such as letsencrypt.org. redirect-test - test redirecting `acme` http-01 challenges back to a central server that implements the `acme` client. cert-store - store and retrieve certificates directly from a certificate store. validate - validate the certificates for a host/domain

 flag: help requested